vapourlang/vapour-website/blog/2024-release.md

-In dynamically typed languages like R we approach refactoring from the outside in: we see a piece of code at the core of the project that needs some serious refactoring but we don't dare.
+In dynamically typed languages like R we approach refactoring from the outside in: we see a piece of code at the core of the project that needs some serious refactoring but no one dares touch it.
 Instead of going straight to the piece of code in question we nibble on the edges, approaching the problem from the outside because doing it the other way around (the correct way) is bound to lead to errors.

-As a result we approach refactoring in steps that are inefficient, and need to be done in iteration as a complete refactor can never truly be achieved this way, and if when you are finally done with your "refactoring" you pray to your God that the tests you have not written pass...
+As a result we approach refactoring in steps that are inefficient, stressful, and need to be carried iteratively as a complete refactor can never truly be achieved this way, and at every lengthy iteration we hope that the tests we have not written pass...

-In a strongly typed language like Go you approach the problem the other way around: you see something you don't like and you just rip it out.
+In a strongly typed language like Go the developer approaches the problem the other way around: you see something you don't like and you just rip it out.
-When you do that your editor will light up like a Christmas tree highlighting all the things that broke, and you simply go on with your refactoring going from one diagnostic to the next.
-As a result refactoring becomes exciting, and fun rather than a chore you're afraid to tackle.
+The editor will then light up like a Christmas tree highlighting all the things that broken, and we can simply start refactoring; going from one diagnostic to the next until all is well again.
+As a result refactoring becomes exciting, and fun rather than a chore to worry about.

 Why ramble abour refactoring?

-If you add up all the time you have spent writing code and compare it against the amount time you have spent glancing, reading, analysing, and refactoring or fixing bugs you will notice that the we spend very little time "writing" code: refactoring is what we do most of the time.
+If you add up all the time you have spent writing code and compare it against the amount time you have spent glancing, reading, analysing, and refactoring or fixing bugs you will notice that we spend very little time "writing" code: refactoring (re-writing) is what we do most of the time.

 ## Conclusion